 - The schools will block/filter access to social networking sites via Brighton and Hove firewall. - Newsgroups will be blocked unless a specific use is approved. - Pupils will be advised never to give out personal details of any kind which may identify them and / or their location.
 Examples would include real name, address, mobile or landline phone numbers, school attended and email addresses, full names of friends, specific interests and clubs etc. - Pupils should be advised not to place personal photos on any social network space.
 They should consider how public the information is and consider using private areas.
-Advice should be given regarding background detail in a photograph which could identify the student or his/her location e.g. house number, street name or school. - Teachers' official blogs or wikis should be password protected and run from the school website.
-Teachers will be advised not to run social network spaces for student use on a personal basis. - Pupils should be advised on security and encouraged to set passwords, deny access to unknown individuals and instructed how to block unwanted communications.
+Advice should be given regarding background detail in a photograph which could identify the student or his/her location e.g. house number, street name or school. - Teachers will be advised not to run social network spaces for student use on a personal basis. - Pupils should be advised on security and encouraged to set passwords, deny access to unknown individuals and instructed how to block unwanted communications.
 Students should be encouraged to invite known friends only and deny access to others. - Schools should be aware that bullying can take place through social networking and gaming networks especially when a space has been setup without a password and others are invited to see the bully's comments.